 In February 2018, Captain Boran reported to COMPHIBRON 11 as Deputy Commodore.

-Captain Doyon's personal decorations include the Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (six awards), Navy and Marine Corps Achievement Medal (two awards), and various service and campaign decorations.
+Captain Boran’s decorations include the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal (4), the Navy and Marine Corps Commendation Medal (4), the Joint Service Achievement Medal, the Navy and Marine Corps Achievement Medal (2), and is authorized to wear various theater/service medals and ribbons.